Learn More About InDesign Classes in Atlanta

 Working with Text

-Mastering working with text will be equally important.
-Working with text includes understanding the tools used to create frames (Type Tool, Frame tools, and Shape tools) which are located in the toolbox.
+Mastering the use of text will be equally important.
+Working with text includes understanding the tools used to create frames (Type Tool, Frame tools, and Shape tools), which are located in the toolbox.
 Text and images in InDesign reside within a frame.
 When you place text in InDesign, a frame is created automatically for that content, indicating the area where the text will be displayed.
 You can also connect frames so that text can flow from one frame to the next.
 All of these skills and tools are necessary for your success with InDesign.

 Collaboration